Markov-Dubins Interpolating Curves

-Theorem~\ref{subarcs_int} states that under the reasonable assumption of continuous curvature at the (interior) nodes, the total number of subarcs in the Markov-Dubins interpolating curve is at most $(2N+1)$, which is considerably smaller than $3N$ for large $N$.
 Theorems~\ref{stationarity_int} and \ref{stationarity_int_abnormal} provide conditions, under which, any feasible solution of Problem~(P) of the possible types listed in Theorem~\ref{Dubins_int} is stationary.
-Corollary 1 states a stronger result in that any feasible solution with arc types of $CSC$ in each stage is a stationary solution.
+Theorem~\ref{stationary_CSC} states a stronger/particular result in that any feasible solution with arc types of $CSC$ in each stage is a stationary solution.

 Proposition~\ref{lengths_CSC}(b) states that, given two consecutive stages of type $CSC$, the node is placed at the ÒmidpointÓ of the common $C$-subarc.
 This is a computationally useful feature, as it can be employed to facilitate/speed up convergence.
 We note that a proof of this result is given in~\cite[Lemma~4.1]{GoaKimLaz2013}.
 In the current paper, we provide a proof which is different from/alternative to, and arguably shorter than, that in~\cite{GoaKimLaz2013}.

 Since the solution structure of Problem~(P) is shown to be a concatenation of bang and singular arcs, we parameterize the problem with respect to the subarcs for the whole interpolating curve that is sought after.
 Hence, we transform Problem~(P) into the finite-dimensional optimization problem~(Ps) in terms of just the subarc lengths, and do it in a rather neat form.
-The {arc parameterization technique} that is implemented here comes from~\cite{KayNoa1994, KayNoa1996, KayLucSim2004, KayNoa2003, MauBueKimKay2005}, another implementation of which can also be found \cite{KayMau2014}.
+The {arc parameterization technique} that is implemented here to obtain Problem~(Ps) comes from~\cite{KayNoa1994, KayNoa1996, KayLucSim2004, KayNoa2003, MauBueKimKay2005}, another implementation of which can also be found \cite{KayMau2014}.

-Four qualitatively different examples involving Markov-Dubins interpolating curves are studied.
+Four qualitatively different examples involving Markov--Dubins interpolating curves are studied.
 The numerical details are given in sufficient detail so that they can be cross-checked/verified, bearing also in mind that they may constitute test-bed examples in related future studies.
 It should be noted that a solution to Problem~(Ps) can be found with a high precision even in the cases when getting a solution to Problem~(Pc) is not possible via direct discretization.